prometheusresearch/baseline-codebase/src/rex.widget/doc/guide/complex_widget.rst

 Rationale
 =========

-Real use-cases of using Rex Widget have proved that the functionality and configurability of widgets is not enough for creating rich and functional screens.
+Real use-cases of using Rex Widget have proven that the functionality and configurability of widgets is not enough for creating rich and functional screens.
 For screens whose fields require logic to smooth the user experience, the yaml configuration is insufficient.

 Another issue with enhancing the yaml configuration is that number of configuration parameters can grow very quickly and then making changes can be cumbersome.

 The flexibility of the `urlmap.yaml`-defined screens is still low and adding even a small feature to it may become quite a difficult task.

 The solution is to let the developer create screens with as much flexibility and functionality as needed.
 Rex Widget will provide the widget library, automated data loading, and improved state management, while the Javascript components can have the full power of the `React.js` framework.